image

 Maireid 1994

 Mairéid's first album, Dancer, 1994, produced by legendary Irish musician Donal Lunny, received highly favourable reviews in Australia, Ireland, and the US.
-It comprised fresh takes on traditional Irish songs as well as original compositions.

 In February 1995, Mairéid travelled from Melbourne to Los Angeles to establish US distribution for her music, just as the World Music/Celtic music genre took off - catapulting her onto the stage across the USA and Canada.

-Mairéid came to greater international prominence with the best-selling compilation album, Celtic Voices: Women of Song (1995), which featured three tracks from her Dancer album, remaining on Billboard’s "World Music Top 10" for nine months across 1995-1996.
-She also contributed numerous articles supporting the Celtic music revival for US newspapers and magazines.
+(1995), which featured three tracks from her Dancer album, remaining on Billboard’s "World Music Top 10" for nine months across 1995-1996.

+She also contributed numerous articles supporting the Celtic music revival for US newspapers, magazines and newsletters.
 A new musical collaboration began when Mairéid met Ben Kettlewell in May 1997.

 From early 1999, Mairéid interviewed more than seventy women across the Celtic music genre.
-Thirty were featured in her book Celtic Women in Music: a Celebration of Beauty and Sovereignty (1999).
-It was very well received.
+Thirty of those interviews were featured in her book Celtic Women in Music:

 Selected Reviews:

-e.g. Professor Frank Mills, Marylhurst University, Oregon, USA,
+Marylhurst University, Oregon, USA, March 2000

 Excerpt: